nakaakist/didact-ts/README.md

 # my-didact

-Understanding React architecture through tracing [didact](https://github.com/pomber/didact) implementation.
+Understanding React architecture through tracing the [didact](https://github.com/pomber/didact) implementation.

+The differences from the original didact repo are:

+- written in TypeScript
+- sample app can be run in browser

 ## run the app